gosantos/transport_tacker/README.md

 ### Testing

-I have used the *Postman* chrome extension to test the service behavior.
+I have used the *Postman* chrome extension to test the service behavior without stressing tests.

-I choose the "loadtest" lib in order to populate the database and simulate the concurrency update vehicle testing.
+For the benchmarking testing I choose the "loadtest" lib in order to populate the database and simulate the concurrency update vehicle testing.
 From all libraries I researched, this was in my opinion the easier to use and I thought and as well the more fittable for my scenario.

 The library provides a report after the test runs.